justeat/JustLog/README.md

 JustLog, is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

+*New in 3.2.1* JustLog is also available via the Swift Package Manager.
+Simply import the package via the Xcode UI and import the `JustLog` package.

 ```ruby
 pod "JustLog"
 ```